Kava Newbies: What to Expect

 So what am I supposed to expect while with kava?
 Well first off, It takes somewhere between 10-20 minutes as the kava binds to your receptors.
 So don't expect it to be an instant knockout.
 It comes in waves.. gentle gentle waves..

 The first feelings I recognize when drinking kava is usually the tension in the back of my neck starting to calm down and release.
 It feels like there was a knot that is being massaged internally by the almighty Degei (the mythical creature who offered kava to the first humans, you can read more about it here) I tend to get tingly sensations similar to the feelings you get when giving a hug to someone you really love and being happy to see them.
 There are neurochemicals being released: dopamine and serotonin.
 It’s similar to that.

 Then after some time passes you may start to feel a calm wave of euphoria slowly wash over you.
 Like you’re laying down head first on this beach and the waves are gracefully lapping at your head.

-Unlike alcohol, there isn't a moment where you slam hit a wall and you’re kava drunk.
+Unlike alcohol, there isn't normally a moment where you slam hit a wall and you’re kava drunk.
 It’s much more mellow.
-You CAN do that, but we don’t recommend it.
+You CAN do that if you drink copious amounts of it at once, but we don’t recommend it.

 As time goes on and you mellow into your kava mood, you may start to get a sensitivity to light and your visual focus may be altered.
 Your blend may create a little heaviness in the body combined with that tingly feeling you experienced initially in the neck.
 To me the Raw Epicure will usually give that reaction- as if every few moments you’re going deeper and deeper.